 Face cleansing is a daily ritual that many of us take on daily, weekly, or monthly.
-Whether you do this to keep your skin clean, get rid of acne or blackheads, or just hunt for something new, it’s important to know the common mistakes people make when cleansing their faces.
+Whether you do this to keep your skin clean, get rid of acne or blackheads, or just hunt for something new, it’s important to know the common mistakes you make when cleansing your face.
 Using a face mask can be the best way to attain a healthy glow, but it’s no secret that some popular facial mask ingredients aren’t exactly skin-friendly.
 Some masks are made with ingredients that could be harmful to your skin.
 If you’re tired of your skin looking dull and tired, it’s possible to naturally exfoliate it.
-Masks, however, are not the answer.
-The ingredients used in masks can be too harsh for the sensitive skin on your face.
+Masks, however, are not always the answer.

 Using the Wrong Facial Cleanser